As Russia's Ukraine war intensifies, some warn nuclear escalation is possible

 "We estimate that they have about 4,500 or so nuclear warheads in their military stockpile," he says.

-For now, Russia's largest nukes — aboard its submarines, bombers and intercontinental ballistic missiles — appear to be at their usual level of alert, Kristensen says.
+For now, Russia's largest nuclear weapons — aboard its submarines, bombers and intercontinental ballistic missiles — appear to be at their usual level of alert, Kristensen says.
 But the nation's stockpile also includes nearly 2,000 so-called tactical nuclear weapons, which are kept in storage facilities throughout Russia.

 "They were developed for the purpose of fighting a limited regional battle.
 Sort of a nuclear war in a very small area," says Kristensen.

-The U.S. also has around 100 nuclear bombs stationed across Europe that could be used for tactical nuclear warfare.
+The U.S. has about 100 nuclear bombs stationed across Europe that could be used for tactical nuclear warfare.

+Right now, there's no indication that the battlefield nukes have been pulled out of storage.

-Russia says it would only use nukes as a last resort, but some are skeptical
+Russia says it would use nuclear weapons only as a last resort, but some are skeptical

 "A lot of people have questioned whether the bar for Russian nuclear use is as high as its official statements say," says Olga Oliker with the International Crisis Group.